Abishek0969/AI-Resume-and-Cover-Letter-Generator/README.md

-AI Resume and Cover Letter Generator using Gemini 1.5 Flash

-This project is a web-based application that generates professional resumes and cover letters using Google's Gemini 1.5 Flash model.
-It was developed as part of the IBM Generative AI with Watsonx course to demonstrate the application of generative AI in real-world scenarios such as job application automation.
+AI Resume and Cover Letter Generator using Gemini 1.5 Flash This project is a web-based application that generates professional resumes and cover letters using Google's Gemini 1.5 Flash model.
+The tool was developed as part of the IBM Generative AI with Watsonx course to demonstrate a practical use case of generative AI in natural language processing.

 Features